swirlybone/ATM-Project/README.md

 # ATM-Project
-ATM project written in Python for Software Engineering.
+Group project was to make an ATM written in Python for Software Engineering class.